This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 Add a signer and send a "Sign Request"

-If you need someone to sign a document, then you need to add the user as a "Signer" from the "Send Sign Request" modal.
+If you need someone to sign a document, then you need to add the user as a "Signer" from the "Send Sign Request" modal for a template or the Fields Manager for a regular document:

-Unlike standard user permissions, the Signer permission involves the Sign Request life cycle, an instant authentication link, user verification features, the document's audit trail and more.
+Unlike standard user permissions, the Signer permission involves the Sign Request workflow and life cycle which includes an instant authentication link sent to the signers via email, user verification features, enhanced audit trail, and more.

 Share within a DocHub organization or team